aws-samples/amazon-bedrock-samples/agents-for-bedrock/features-examples/02-create-agent-with-api-schema/README.md

 )
 ```

-The agent's functionalities are then implemented as part of an AWS Lambda function that receives the inputs from the Agent via an event.
+The agent's actions are then implemented as part of an AWS Lambda function that receives the inputs from the Agent via an event.

 The event has the following structure where apiPath provides the required path for the action required by the user: